First-order quantum phase transitions as condensations in the space of states

-\textit{Spinless fermions in 1D with a nonuniform external field.} Let us consider $N_\mathrm{p}$ spinless fermions in a 1D chain of $N\geq N_\mathrm{p}$ sites with open boundary conditions (OBC).
-The advantage of choosing OBC stems from the fact that, for fermions in 1D, there is no \textit{sign-problem} in MCSs~\cite{SignP}; in \cite{SM} we discuss the case of periodic boundary conditions (PBC).
+Let us consider $N_\mathrm{p}$ spinless fermions in a 1D chain of $N\geq N_\mathrm{p}$ sites with open boundary conditions (OBC).
+The advantage of choosing OBC stems from the fact that, for fermions in 1D, there is no \textit{sign-problem} in MCSs~\cite{SignP}; in \ref{OBCPBC} we discuss the case of periodic boundary conditions (PBC).
 The Hamiltonian is

 where $c_i$ are fermionic annihilation operators and $N_\mathrm{imp}\leq N_\mathrm{p}$ is the number of \textit{impurities}, or the number of sites where an external field applies.
 For simplicity, we choose to have these impurities in the first $N_\mathrm{imp}$ sites of the chain.
 This choice is not restrictive but allows to calculate $\epsilon_\mathrm{cond}$ more easily.
 We consider the half-filling case $N_\mathrm{p}=N/2$ with $N$ even, so that $M=\binom{N}{N/2}$.
 Since $H$ is quadratic in the fermionic operators, the corresponding eigenvalue problem can be exactly solved by diagonalizing the associated $N\times N$ Toeplix matrix $\bm{A}$, whose non zero elements are $A_{i+1,i}=A_{i,i+1}=-1$, for $i=1,\dots,N-1$, and $A_{i,i}=-g$, for $i=1,\dots,N_\mathrm{imp}$.
 The eigenvalues of $\bm{A}$ are single particles energies, which, summed up according to Pauli's principle, form the $N_\mathrm{p}$-particle eigenvalues of $H$.
 The matrix $\bm{A}$ can be numerically diagonalized for quite large sizes $N$ and we can evaluate the exact gap as a further benchmark of the theory.